cncoulter/cncoulter.github.io/_posts/2018-12-31-Discipline-and-Punish.md

 - "nonfiction: political"
 - translated
 - Michel Foucault
+description:
+- We had discussed this book in a few of my college classes, so I had some context for understanding it, but it's still admittedly a challenging text to parse, so after I read it, I listened to the recent Philosophize This! podcasts about Foucault and his work.
+I'm very glad I did.
+Those podcasts helped a lot with my understanding and appreciation of the text.
 featured-img: /img/Coulter-Discipline-and-Punish.jpg
 alt-text: "Photo of Discipline and Punish"
 caption: "Photo by Cameron N. Coulter"